rikosintie/Ubuntu4NetworkEngineers/docs/Ch01-Using-Ubuntu.md

 end
 ```

-But you can also use bash commands to get just what you need.
+But you can also use shell commands to get just what you need.
 For example, let's say I want to know what `ip ssh` commands are in the running configuration.

 ```bash
 ssh 192.168.10.253 show run | grep "ip ssh"